Nordic Investment Bank

 The Nordic Investment Bank (NIB) is an international financial institution founded in 1975 by the five Nordic countries (Denmark, Finland, Iceland, Norway, and Sweden).
 In 2005, the three Baltic states (Estonia, Latvia, and Lithuania) also became members of the Bank.
 NIB’s headquarters are located in Helsinki, Finland.
 NIB acquires the funds for its lending by borrowing on the international capital markets.

 Strategy

-NIB offers loans and guarantees to customers in both the private and public sectors.
+NIB offers loans to customers in both the private and public sectors.
 The Bank's primary lending areas are: